 (5) We determined Adjusted Operating Earnings to be the most important financial performance measure used to link Company performance to Compensation Actually Paid to our PEO and Non-PEO NEOs in fiscal year 2024.
 Adjusted Operating Earnings is a non-GAAP measure that adjusts Operating Earnings for charges that the Company incurs as a result of restructuring activities, impairment of goodwill and indefinite-lived intangibles and other assets, acquisition activities and those charges and credits that are not directly related to operating unit performance.
-Please see "Fiscal Year 2024 MIP Targets and Payout" on page 41 for a description of the adjustments to operating earnings for fiscal year 2024, please see "Fiscal Year 2023 MIP Targets and Payout" on page 30 of our 2023 Proxy Statement, "Fiscal Year 2022 MIP Targets and Payout" on page 30 of our 2021 Proxy Statement, and "Fiscal Year 2021 MIP Targets and Payout" on page 30 of our 2021 Proxy Statement for a description of the adjustments to operating earnings for each fiscal year.
-This performance measure may not have been the most important financial performance measure for prior fiscal years and we may determine a different financial performance measure to be the most important financial performance measure in future years.
+Please see "Fiscal Year 2024 MIP Targets and Payout" on page 41 for a description of the adjustments to operating earnings for fiscal year 2024, please see "Fiscal Year 2023 MIP Targets and Payout" on page 44 of our 2023 Proxy Statement, "Fiscal Year 2022 MIP Targets and Payout" on page 33 of our 2022 Proxy Statement, and "Fiscal Year 2021 MIP Targets and Payout" on page 30 of our 2021 Proxy Statement for a description of the adjustments to operating earnings for prior fiscal years and we may determine a different financial performance measure to be the most important financial performance measure in future years.